Know the Truth About Your Workplace with Employee Engagement Surveys

 4. Measure Future Alignment

 Ken Blanchard advises organizations to connect the dots between individual roles and the organization’s goals.
-He opines that the easier it is for employees to see that connection, the more energy they get out of work.
+He opines that the easier it is for employees to see that connection, the more energy they derive from their work.
 The more connected the employees are, the more likely they are to stay with your organization for a longer term.

 An engagement survey will help you understand if your workforce is connected with your company’s vision (or not).
-If employees don’t feel aligned with the mission, then it means there is a misalignment, and they need better guidance to connect the dots.
+If employees don’t feel aligned with the mission, it indicates a misalignment, and they require more precise guidance to understand the connection.
 A more serious issue could also be in play, such as an unsupportive manager or an unhealthy work environment.

-You’ll have to communicate your mission clearly to get employees on board with your company goals, values, and plans.
-Doing so will make the employees feel confident, fulfilled, and more invested in the company’s growth, which can significantly reduce employee turnover rates.
+You’ll have to communicate your mission clearly to get employees on board with your company’s goals, values, and plans.
+Insights on staff turnover from PeopleHR suggest doing so will make the employees feel confident, fulfilled, and more invested in the company’s growth, which can significantly reduce employee turnover rates.

 Employee Engagement Survey Questions

-As mentioned, an employee engagement survey is all-encompassing and can be used to test a number of factors, from satisfaction to future orientation.
+As mentioned, an employee engagement survey is all-encompassing and can be used to test some factors, from satisfaction to future orientation.
 If you’re planning to conduct an engagement survey, here are some questions to consider:

 Alignment questions: